Spaceship-Servers/spaceship-ansible/README.md

 ## Handlers

-WIP: To be defined as needed.

 Handlers should be defined in the `handlers/<type>.yml` file which is read by the `handlers/main.yml`.
-The latter can be included by any playbook.
+The latter can be included by any playbook and we want all handlers to be shared everywhere.

 ---